alazzi-az/laravel-bitmask/README.md

 #### Note on `toArray` Method

-If you want to customize the keys in the resulting array from the `toArray` method, consider implementing the `Alazziaz\Bitmask\Contracts\MaskableEnum` interface for your enum.
+If you want to customize the keys in the resulting array from the `toArray` method, consider implementing the `Alazziaz\LaravelBitmask\Contracts\MaskableEnum` interface for your enum.
 You can define a `toMaskKey` method to specify custom keys for each enum value.
 For example:

 ```php
 public function toMaskKey(): string